tav-r/Flatshare-shopping-list/README.md

 # Flatshare-shopping-list
 A telegram bot that implements a simple shared shopping list.
-The bot only talks German, I do not plan to change that in the future.
+The bot only speaks German, I do not plan to change that in the future.

 ![Screenshot](screenshot.png)